kimdo7/isQED/README.md

 -[ ] `cd public`
 -[ ] `npm install`
 -[ ] `node install`

-2. Open vscode to your project.
+2. Open your project in VSCode editor.
 All files should be downloaded

 ## Push code changes back onto branch master
 1. cd .. back to isQED folder
 2. check that you are on the master branch
+3. Check status before pulling files

-    -[] `git status`
+-[] git status

 		On branch master
 		Your branch is up to date with 'origin/master'.
 		Changes not staged for commit:
 		(use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
 		modified: README.md

-    no changes added to commit (use "git add" and/or "git commit -a")
+		no changes added to commit (use "git add" and/or "git commit -a")`

-3. Pull the file before attempting to push to avoid any errors -[ ] `git pull`
+4. Pull the file before attempting to push to avoid any errors -[ ] `git pull`

-4. In the command line, add the file
+5. In the command line, add the file
 -[ ] `git add <filename.extention>`

-5. Commit file
+6. Commit file
 -[ ] `git commit -m "add comment to changes you made"`

-6. Push to Master branch
+7. Push to Master branch
 -[ ] `git push`